coding-to-music/gpu-price-tracker-mern-table/README.md

 - Add Heroku Scheduler to deployed website on Heroku
 - Add Canada Computers and Amazon to scrapers
 - Fix Best Buy image scraping on lazy load
+- Add price history and model numbers to GPUs